Getting Started with Chalk

 ⚠️ This section will not work as-is on OS X, since Docker is running a different OS from your chalk binary; dealing with that is beyond the scope of this tutorial.

-So far, we've focused on ease of adding chalk marks.
-But chalk's goal is to bridge code managed in repositories to what's running in production.
-Let's change our container to use chalk to launch our workload and report on the launch.
+So far, we've focused on the ease of adding chalk marks.
+But Chalk's goal is to bridge code managed in repositories to what's running in production.
+Let's change our container to use Chalk to launch our workload and report on the launch.

-That means, when your container builds, chalk will set up the
+That means that when your container builds, Chalk will set up the

 container so that the entry point you gave it is still PID 1, but